-This Issue Paper provides an overview of opportunities and challenges brought by the use of Artificial Intelligence (AI) to counter online hate speech.
+This CERRE Tech, Media, Telecom issue paper provides an overview of opportunities and challenges brought by the use of Artificial Intelligence (AI) to counter online hate speech.
 It first documents the problem of online hate speech and the shortcomings of current forms of human-based content moderation processes before introducing the potential of machine- and deep-learning, highlighting that AI may trigger important efficiency gains in this area.

 AI and in particular machine- and deep-learning are widely perceived as desirable innovations in this domain.
 The automated detection of hate speech would be a scalable solution to manage ever-growing amounts of online content, reduce costs and decrease human discretion in this process.